Law School Graduation Requirements

 Students may also arrange to "visit out" at a member law school of the Consortium for Innovative Legal Education.
 However, tuition is based on the entire course of study required for a degree (three years for Day Division and four years for Evening Division), so students are charged the full tuition for their program, regardless of credits earned in summer programs.

-In addition to the above requirements and the 11 required courses, New England Law students must satisfy these requirements before graduation:
+In addition to the above requirements and the 15 required courses (11 for students enrolled prior to Fall 2015), students must satisfy these requirements to be eligible for New England Law graduation:

 - Professional Skills Requirement : In order to graduate, a student must have satisfied the Professional Skills Requirement.
 To do this, a student must take at least two courses from the combined approved list of clinical, simulation, and practice courses.
 The faculty strongly recommends that at least one of these courses be a clinical course; both courses may be clinical courses to satisfy the requirement.
 To be approved as a Professional Skills Requirement course, a course must require a student to give substantial attention to developing legal practice skills though active participation in real or simulated law practice experiences.
 Such experiences might include litigation skills and advocacy, client interviewing and counseling, fact investigation, negotiation, and/or practice-orientated writing skills.